Nathin Butler

 Nathin Art Butler is an Australian actor, writer and producer.
-He has appeared in American and Australian films and TV series, including General Hospital and Hawaii Five-0.
+His career has spanned over 300 episodes of television and 15 films in America and Australia, including NCIS: Los Angeles, Hawaii Five-0, General Hospital and Westworld.

 Early life

 Born in Australia, Butler grew up on a cattle ranch in Queensland.
 His father worked on the ranch and his mother was a country singer.
 As a child, Butler was interested in playing guitar and singing.
 In high school, he participated in many theatrical productions.
 At age 17, Butler was accepted into National Institute of Dramatic Art.

 Career

-In 2008, at age 23, Butler moved to Los Angeles to pursue a professional career in acting.
+In 2008, at age 23, Butler moved to Los Angeles to pursue a professional career as a writer and an actor.